-Assigning tasks, collaborating with one another and managing multiple projects at once, are the reality of many project managers out there.
-Without proper tools, however, these responsibilities might be hard to meet.
+Assigning tasks, collaborating with one another and managing multiple projects at once… this is the reality to many project managers out there.
+Without proper tools, however, the various responsibilities within modern project management might be hard to meet.

 For this reason, various project management tools have been developed and launched in recent years, not only in the paid version but also free of charge.
 The latter variant seems very tempting for some companies.
 Unfortunately we have to dampen the euphoria a bit.
 To make it easier for the entire team to work together and actually streamline internal processes, you should always choose a tool that suits your needs best - even if its price seems to be higher at first.